Paper and Cardboard Recycling: The Waste Management Process

 1. The Pick Up and Drop Off

 The first step in this process happens right after a special Bingo Bins truck collects waste, once placed in the correct bin.
 At Bingo Bins, we offer customised paper and cardboard waste management services- whether daily, weekly or monthly.
-Pick-ups in this case, are dependent on the management plan you have engaged with Bingo.
+The frequency is dependent on the management plan you have engaged with Bingo.
 To make the process even more efficient, especially for high turnover industries such as educational faculties and corporate offices, we do allow for regular service-schedules; or alternatively for smaller scale waste producers, on-call services.

-When a Bingo truck securely enters the facility, its contents is unloaded before being placed on a conveyor belt.
+Once a Bingo truck has entered the facility, its contents is unloaded then placed on a conveyor belt.
 The fun part then begins!

 What happens on a conveyor belt?

-While the recyclables are travelling along the conveyor belt and being manually sorted, they are also travelling through what is known as a trommel.
+Recyclables travel along a conveyor belt through a trommel.
 A trommel is a large barrel-like machine which has holes along the side to allow for larger materials to pass through.
-For more lightweight materials, such as paper and cardboard, transportation through the trommel is carried out through to the end, where they are then sorted.
+Lightweight materials are transported through to the end.
+This includes paper and cardboard.
+The sorting then takes place.

 2.The Sorting and Separating in Waste Centres

 Trained Bingo staff then begin with the sorting process.
 To provide a more efficient and accurate approach, manual handling is the first step.
-This process sees the removal of any materials that may be contaminated from plastic bags to food wrapping.
+In this process materials that may be contaminated are removed.
+This process also involves manual sorting.
 We pride ourselves on certification regarding Quality Management System, Environment Management System and Occupational Health and Safety Management System which is we carefully handle each process- with the safety of our staff and end receivers as a key priority.

 What happens to other goods after the separating?